irispixel/vscode-dartsass/README.md

   If this property is empty, then the value defaults to `dartsass.targetDirectory` .
 If `dartsass.targetDirectory` is also empty, then this value defaults to the same directory as that of the source files.
 * `dartsass.debug`: Default: false.
 Best applicable for developers of this extension only.
+* `dartsass.sassBinPath`: Default: Empty.

+  Eg: `/usr/local/bin/sass` PATH of sass binary to be used to compile , as opposed to the sass compiler that comes built-in with the plugin. `Beta` support only.

 ## Features